ThomasVandezande/GenerateDBOverview/README.md

 This CSV file can be used for other purposes like generating a webpage or can serve as input for another script.

 Also logging is included to catch critical errors and foresee debugging.

+# Dependencies
+We use the 'invoke-sqlcmd2' module to allow the usage of PSCredential object for authentication.
+The CMDLet is included in 'functions.ps1' to allow standalone usage without internet connection.